martahil/GithubBlogChallenge03/README.md

 - styled-components: For styling components with dynamic themes.
     - global styles for consistent design.
 - phosphor-react: Icon library for a modern UI.
-- json-server (dev dependency): Mock API for handling transactions.
-- Context (React Context API) – Manages and provides post data across the application
+- context (React Context API) – Manages and provides post data across the application.
+- data consumed from GitHub's API to retrieve repository issues as blog posts and fetch user details for display on the website.
+- axios used for making HTTP requfaça uma ests to GitHub's API.
+- client-side navigation with React Router, defining routes for the homepage and individual post pages.
+- react-markdown for parsing and displaying markdown text.
+- react-syntax-highlighter for syntax highlighting within code blocks.
+- dracula theme applied to the syntax highlighter for a consistent dark mode styling.

 ## Figma Design